Sheetal-Bhadauriya/Book-Library-Code-Alpha-Task-3/README.md

 # Features
 **Add New Book**: Enter book details (title, author, genre).

 **Search Books**: Search by title or author.

 **Borrow a Book**: Record who borrowed a book.

 **Data Persistence**: Books and borrowing history are stored using localStorage, so the data remains even after closing the browser.

-**How to Run**
-Save the code as index.html.
-Open index.html in Chrome (or any browser).
-# Simply double-click the `index.html` file to run the app in the browser.